shelleyhoover/upp465example/README.md

 Repository Example for Class

 Early learning center map.
-This example is for the UPP 465 course to show how to create an HTML CSS file, embed an ArcGIS online map, and upload and share via github.
+This example is for the UPP 465 course to show how to add and style geoJson data to a leaflet map.